 When laying out your content plan, think about it strategically with regards to timing and the sales funnel:

 “Is it too soon to be telling them this?

 “Is there something they need to know first?”

 “What do they want to hear at this stage in the relationship?”

 Stagger your approach rather than going straight in with your killer chat up lines and your chances of forming a long-term relationship will be much greater.

-This might sound like advice you'd get from a buddhist monk rather than a marketing agency.
+This might sound like advice you’d get from a buddhist monk or life coach rather than a marketing agency.